UTA-HEP-Computing/CaloDNN/README.md

 submitting to your system.
 If you have torque/PBS running, simply edit `ScanJob.sh` to point to right path and then:

-qsub -q <queuname> -t 0-44 CaloDNN/ScanJob.sh
+     qsub -q <queuename> -t 0-44 CaloDNN/ScanJob.sh

 to (for example) submit 45 jobs, each with different configuration.
+On the UTA-DL cluster, use `gpuqueue` as the queue.
+Note that the GPU used is determined by the enviroment variables set by torque.
+See `ClassificationScanConfig.py` for details.
+You may need to adjust this mechanism for your site.